-A list of current Middle East–related courses is available on this site at the beginning of each semester; the History Department course catalog is available on the Harvard Registrar’s website.
+A list of current Middle East–related courses is available on this site at the beginning of each semester; the History Department courses are available at my.harvard.edu.

 History PhD candidates take departmental oral examinations usually in the spring of their second year of study.
 Candidates must pass these examinations before they may continue their PhD work.
 More details are available on the History Department’s website in the Graduate Program Requirements section.